TRANSITION

 Key Principle

 Start with what's achievable today.
 Perfect technology isn't required.
-Organizational readiness and cultural change take longer than technology implementation.
+Organizational readiness and legitimacy often move slower than tooling.

 1